knightsUCF/CarRacing/Log.md

 1. Crossy Road Like Car Racer (Mobile)

-2. Tenament Building Tamagotchi Simulation (Mobile) (Works on mobile, a simulation you can "take with you")
+2. Tenament Building Tamagotchi Simulation (Mobile) (Works on mobile, a simulation you can "take with you", like a pocket pet)

 3. Sim City / Sim Esque simulation (Steam)